gulsen06/Sayi_tahmin_Oyunu/README.md

 ## Problem Statement

-- Your company has recently started on a project that aims to create a find the number game.
-So you and your colleagues have started to work on the project.
 - Each time the application is opened, it will keep a random number between 1-100 in the background.
 - The user makes a guess.
 - The number is compared and guided up/down until the user guess the correct number.